Teein/Html/README.md

 }
 ~~~

 Let's have a small look at the new things that are packed in this snippet before we continue with the `content`-function.
 You probably noticed the type-annotations or type-hints like they're often called in PHP.
-They are another great feature of Teein/Html.
+They're another great feature of Teein/Html.
 The signature of the function makes clear that it will only accept a single `Node` as its input and it will return a `Document`.
 A `Node` is either an `Element`, like `h1` or `span`, a `Text` or a `Comment`.
 All factory functions in our library are type-annotated and they ensure that you don't compose incompatible functions together.
 This should suffice for the moment, we'll come back to types later.
 Let's return to our running example.
 So far we have written the `boilerplate`-function, time to turn to the `content`-function, which should be easy now:

 ~~~php
 <?php